Saurav0310/springboot_ecs/README.md

   terraform {
   backend "s3" {
-    bucket = # Replace this with your bucket name! key    = "terraform.tfstate"
+    bucket = "# Replace this with your bucket name!" key    = "terraform.tfstate"
     region = "us-east-1"
   }